The Suzuki Approach

 After a lifelong study of the violin, Erin began to play the viola as a happy accident.
 As an undergraduate student in college, Erin’s chamber music group needed a violist to play the Schubert Trout Quintet.
 Never one to turn down a challenge, Erin jumped right in and never looked back.
 She has played viola in addition to the violin ever since.

-Erin’s private studio is in Greenpoint, Brooklyn (though all lessons are currently online).
+Erin teaches privately at Intown Piano and Music in Atlanta, GA, and online.
 After a lifetime love of playing the violin, Erin is eager to share her knowledge of music.
 She is especially passionate about enabling young children to express themselves through music.
 She taught Suzuki violin at Turtle Bay Music School until its closing.

 In addition to teaching, Erin has played with the Atlanta Community Symphony Orchestra, the Mannes Community Orchestra in New York, NY, and the Doctors Orchestral Society of New York.
 Erin has played on albums for recording artists in Atlanta and NYC, and also composes and records her own original music.
 She is currently a member of the Brooklyn Symphony Orchestra.